philipturner/molecular-renderer/Sources/HardwareCatalog/Materials/NonCarbonElements/README.md

 - Measure elastic/shear/flexural modulus
 - Compare lattice-scaled moduli of different materials
 - Compare to results from xTB, where computationally feasible
+  - Generate multiple data points in parallel, determine whether that helps or harms performance
 - Compare to empirical data

 Materials: